Davis Cleveland

-Davis Richard Cleveland (born February 5, 2002) is an American dentist and former actor.
+Davis Richard Cleveland (born February 5, 2002) is an American dentist and former child actor.
 He is known for his role as Flynn Jones on the Disney Channel original series Shake It Up.
 Cleveland starred as Manny in the 2016 Nickelodeon Original Movie Rufus and its 2017 sequel Rufus 2.

 Life and career

 Cleveland was born Davis Richard Cleveland on February 5, 2002, in Houston, Texas.
 Cleveland was living in Los Angeles, California, in 2011, and enjoys studying martial arts and playing guitar, as well as other hobbies including video games, skateboarding and rollerblading.

 In 2010, Cleveland began playing the role of CeCe's younger brother, Flynn Jones, on the Disney Channel comedy Shake It Up.
 In March 2011, he spoke with Tanya Rivero on Good Morning America of his experience working on Shake It Up stating, "It's the best experience ever.
 It's like Disney World every morning."

 His other television appearances include an episode of How I Met Your Mother, Desperate Housewives and Good Luck Charlie, Ghost Whisperer, and Hannah Montana.
 He also played the part of Luther's little brother Roy in Zeke and Luther.

 Cleveland starred in the Nickelodeon Original Movie, Rufus, which also starred Jace Norman and was released on January 18, 2016.
 He starred in the film's sequel Rufus 2 which was released on January 16, 2017.